We are delighted to announce the top three stories from October’s entries are (in alphabetical order):

 If you have requested, and paid for, critique, this will be with you in the next few days.

-And now you can also receive feedback on your story / stories at £5 per story with the optional critique service (given by the judge, Morgen Bailey, who is a professional editor for publishers and independent authors).
+And now you can also receive feedback on your story / stories at £5 per story with the optional critique service (given by the judge, Gareth Davies).
 This option is detailed on the main 500-word Competition page with an option to select critique within the entry form.

-All the money from this competition goes to BeaconLit funds for the local libraries.
-Morgen is not charging for her time.
+N.B.
+All the profits from this competition go to BeaconLit funds for the local libraries.
+No one involved in the competition charges for their time (including the judge!).
 Good luck!